Maithripala Sirisena: Public image

-Although legally entitled to use the style His Excellency as the president of Sri Lanka, he requested the media and the people of Sri Lanka, to avoid using the style and also to avoid using the word First Lady for his wife, and requested only to use "President's wife".
+Although legally entitled to use the style His Excellency as the president of Sri Lanka, he requested the media and the people of Sri Lanka, to avoid using the style and also to avoid using the word First Lady for his wife, and requested to only use "President's wife".

 Personal life

 Sirisena is married to Jayanthi Pushpa Kumari, they have two daughters, Chathurika, Dharani, and a son, Daham.

 Sirisena is a teetotaler, vegetarian, and a Theravada Buddhist.

 Sirisena's youngest brother, Priyantha Sirisena, died on 28 March 2015 after being attacked by a man wielding an axe two days earlier in his hometown of Polonnaruwa, 215 km north-east of the capital Colombo.
 Priyantha was immediately transferred to the hospital in critical condition, where he died from severe head injuries; the elder Sirisena was in China on a state visit at the time.

 Sirisena's daughter Chathurika Sirisena launched her first booked title Janadhipathi Thaththa in 2017.
 This is the first biography written by a daughter of a president of Sri Lanka.
 The book, which was praised for its command of Sinhala, was later revealed to have been ghostwritten by an employee of Media Gang, a marketing agency owned by Chathurika Sirisena.
 Meanwhile, Sirisena's son, Daham, has been cited in multiple assaults and been named in leading a mob attack on a nightclub.
 Charges against him have been since withdrawn.

-Now he is the 6th retired president of sri lanka.